Olegas/node-mockfs/README.md

  */
 var fs = require('fs'),
     MockFS = require('mockfs'),
-    spec, mfs;
+    spec, mfs, fd;

 spec = {
+  time: 'Tue May 07 2013 17:09:57 GMT+0400' // global default time for any FS item, optional
+  ctime: new Date(),                        // creation time default, optional /*atime: ...,                               // atime and ctime is not set
+  mtime: ...,*/                             // value is taken from FS defaults (time)
   items: {
-    'file-buffer': new Buffer('qwerty'),    // specify content as Buffer 'file-base64': new Buffer('cXdlcnR5', 'base64'),
+    'file-buffer': new Buffer('qwerty'),    // specify content as Buffer 'file-base64': new Buffer('cXdlcnR5', 'base64'), // buffer with encoding
     'file-string': 'qwerty',                // or as string
     'file-alt': {                           // alternative syntax
       uid: 'johndoe',                       // owner user, as login name or id
       gid: 300,                             // owner group
       mode: 0766,                           // access mode
-      atime: new Date(),                    // specify a Date
+      atime: new Date(),                    // Date instance
-      mtime: 500,                           // specify a delta (from a point of FS creation time) ?
-      ctime: -500
+      mtime: 1000255364,                    // timestamp
+      ctime: "-500"                         // number with a sign (+/-) - delta from fs default value
       content: 'asobject'                   // file content
     },
-    'dir': {
+    'dir': {                                // directory - always an object with items property (which is object too)
+      atime: 'Tue May 07 2013 17:09:57 GMT+0400' // Date as string
+      mtime: "+500",                        // stats, uid, gid, mode - on directories too /*ctime*/                               // ctime is not set, value taken from FS defaults
       items: {                              // directory contents
         'file-in-dir': 'inside directory'
       }